LahmacunLove/ConvertMusicLibraryToMP3/README.md

 # ConvertMusicLibraryToMP3

-This script facilitates the conversion of an entire music library consisting of WAV or FLAC files to MP3 format (at 320kb/s).
+This script facilitates the parallelized conversion of an entire music library, comprising WAV or FLAC files, to MP3 format (at 320kb/s).
 The conversion process preserves the complete folder structure and all associated metadata, ensuring a seamless transition.

 I wrote this script because I prefer FLAC files, but I also have some devices for playing music that do not support the FLAC codec.